ThomasCMcLean/LazyAF/README.md

 For details, refer to our manuscript: in prep

 N.B.
 I am wetlab scientist who has little experience in writing code.
-I am sure it can be streamlined and adapted for more than 2 protien interactions, or to accept fastas without [gene=] or [protein_id=] identifiers but currently I have not been able to achieve this smoothly.
+I am sure it can be streamlined and adapted for more than 2 protein interactions, or to accept fastas without [gene=] or [protein_id=] identifiers but currently I have not been able to achieve this smoothly.

 Any issues, queries or comments please contact the corresponding author of the manuscript.